-Adderall is a prescription medication prescribed most often to individuals with ADHD.
+Prescription Amphetamine is a prescription medication prescribed most often to individuals with ADHD.
 When used as intended, the drug can help users focus.
-However, Adderall is a stimulant, and teens often use it to help them party for extended periods without getting tired.
+However, Prescription Amphetamine is a stimulant, and teens often use it to help them party for extended periods without getting tired.

-For this reason, Adderall can easily serve as a gateway to stronger stimulants such as meth or cocaine.
+For this reason, Prescription Amphetamine can easily serve as a gateway to stronger stimulants such as meth or cocaine.